lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts9.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/temperature_input.png" width="1074" height="158" />
 </p>

-Wondering why sales data is not shown here?
-Because Kats changepoint detection didn't work well on our sales data, the output was too bad to be used in the demo... 😅

-#### CUSUM Detector
+#### Kats' CUSUM Detector
 CUSUM Detector detects the up or down shift of means in the time series.
-Starting from an initial point, it calculates the CUSUM of means iteratively, and locate a changepoint where its previous CUSUM is maximized or minimized.
+Starting from an initial point, it calculates the CUSUM of means iteratively, and locates a changepoint where its previous CUSUM is maximized or minimized.

 The null hypothesis is `H0: There is no change in the mean`.
 We can decide to detect a single changepoint or multiple changepoints.
 Let's start from single changepoint detection!

 ##### Single Changepoint Detection
 To use CUSUM Detector in Kats, we need to initialize the detector with a time series input as shown in Step 1, then we can write a function in Step 2 to load detector's parameters and plot the changepoint, finally Step 3 shows the output of increasing changepoint detection for both humidity and temperature data.
 The parameter `threshold` is the significance level for null hypothesis.
 As we can see, in temperature data, there is no significant increasing changepoint detected, given 0.05 significance level.

 <p align="left">